ThalesGroup/CipherTrust_Application_Protection/database/databricks/notebooks/NOTEBOOK_INDEX.md

 - register the Java UDFs
 - validate that the core internal and external signatures are working
+- validate the new object-aware bulk protect and reveal signatures for internal, external, and none
 - confirm the cluster and `udfConfig.properties` are wired correctly
+- serve as the recommended Java compute-cluster TLS smoke test when TLS is enabled in `udfConfig.properties`

 If you need sample plaintext tables for table-based examples, use: